swergas/movie-quiz/README.md

 ## Execute a web server to access the game webpage

+### Solution 1: Without npm, by using libraries from a CDN

 Open a terminal and cd to the folder where this README file sits.
 Execute the following script.

 ```